VirtusLab/git-machete-intellij-plugin/DEVELOPMENT.md

 1. `2.0.0` (bugfix PR)
 1. `2.0.0` (release PR) - finally releasing as major release; as a consequence, `1.0.4` and `1.1.0` never actually gets released

+### IDE supported versions

+Since we cannot skip `untilBuild` field in plugin build configuration (see related [issue](https://github.com/VirtusLab/git-machete-intellij-plugin/issues/460) and [YouTrack ticket](https://youtrack.jetbrains.com/issue/IJSDK-888)) the most reasonable approach is to bump `untilBuild` since each new EAP or RC is released.
+There is a little chance if our plugin doesn't use any EAP/RC-related api and is compatible with it to NOT be compatible with not EAP/RC release of IDE.

 ## PRs & releases